Infineon/arduino-pas-co2-sensor/docs/getting-started.rst

 Hardware Setup
 --------------

-For this example we are going to use the I2C interface.
+For this example we are going to use the I2C and UART interface.

 A. Shield2Go
 """"""""""""
+1. I2C
+""""""

 .. image:: img/shield2go_co2_pinout.png
     :width: 200

 If you are using the XENSIV™ PAS CO2 Sensor Shield2Go, it is recommended to use a microcontroller which provides a 5V output.
 In this tutorial, the XMC11000 Boot Kit is used.
-Connect the shield and the eval kit as in the following wiring diagram:
+Connect the shield and the eval kit as in the following wiring diagram for I2C:

 .. image:: img/pas-co2-xmc1100bk-conn-diag.png
     :width: 400